Peptide antigens, epitopes, pools and libraries

 SB-PEPTIDE offers a wide range of solutions adapted to immunology research.

-Peptide antigens catalog
+Peptide antigens & epitopes

 Epitope mapping service

 SB-PEPTIDE offers non-conformational epitope mapping service.
 SB-PEPTIDE can synthesize the antigenic protein as a library of overlapped peptides (usually 15aa, 5aa overlap) and perform ELISA to determine the epitope.

 - Standard peptide synthesis service: synthesis of individual and purified peptides

 - Peptide library synthesis service: synthesis of hundreds of peptides in parallel

 - Preparation of customized peptide pools

 Download Flyer_Peptides for immunology

 Depraetere, V. Origins of antigenic peptides.
 Nat Cell Biol 2, E75 (2000).